ioggstream/request-signing/draft-richanna-http-message-signatures.md

 ### Verification key identifier is not signed

 The Verification key identifier (e.g., the value used for the `keyId` parameter) should be part of the Signature Input, to protect against malicious changes.

 ### Max values, precision for Integer String and Decimal String not defined

 The definitions for Integer String and Decimal String do not specify a maximum value.
 The definition for Decimal String (used to provide sub-second precision for Expiration Time) does not define minimum or maximum precision requirements.
-It should set a sane requirement here (e.g., MUST support up to 3 decimal places and no more).
+It should set a sane requirement here (e.g.,
+MUST support up to 3 decimal places and no more).

-### UNNAMED-1
+### keyId parameter value could break list syntax

 The `keyId` parameter value needs to be constrained so as to not break list syntax (e.g., by containing a comma).

 ### Creation Time and Expiration Time do not allow for clock skew

 The processing instructions for Creation Time and Expiration Time imply that verifiers are not permitted to account for clock skew during signature verification.

 ### Should require lowercased header field names as identifiers

 The current text allows mixed-case header field names when they are being used as content identifiers.
-This is unnecessary, as header field names are case-insensitive, and creates opportunity for incompatibility.
+This is unnecessary,
+as header field names are case-insensitive, and creates opportunity for incompatibility.
+Instead,
-Instead, content identifiers should always be lowercase.
+content identifiers should always be lowercase.

 ### Reconcile Date header and Creation Time

 The draft is missing guidance on if/how the Date header relates to signature Creation Time.
 There are cases where they may be different, such as if a signature was pre-created.
 Should Creation Time default to the value in the Date header if the `created` parameter is not specified?

 ### Remove algorithm-specific rules for content identifiers

 The rules that restrict when the signer can or must include certain identifiers appear to be related to the pseudo-revving of the Cavage draft that happened when the `hs2019` algorithm was introduced.
-We should drop these rules, as it can be expected that anyone implementing this draft will support all content identifiers.
+We should drop these rules,
+as it can be expected that anyone implementing this draft will support all content identifiers.

 ### Add guidance for signing compressed headers